calyxir/calyx/docs/running-calyx/fud2/index.md

   - `plan`: Print a brief description of the plan, i.e., the sequence of operations that the build would run.
   - `dot`: Print a [GraphViz][] depiction of the plan.
 Try `fud2 -m dot | dot -Tpdf > graph.pdf` and take a look.
   - `cmds`: Print the commands Ninja would run when executing the plan, but do not execute them.
+  - `emit-json`: Prints a `json` representation of a build to stdout.
+If saved to a file, this build script can be run using `fud2 --planner json < build.json`

 There are also some subcommands for doing things other than building stuff: